 Characteristics of a vegetative barrier that should be considered include the porosity/density of the vegetative barrier, the characteristics of the vegetation during different seasons, leaf surface characteristics, vegetation air emissions (e.g. biogenic VOCs), and the resistance of the vegetative barrier to air pollution.
 Other considerations include: soil characteristics, availability of water, control of water runoff, maintenance of the vegetative barrier, use of native and non-invasive species, and roadway safety.
 Vegetative barriers may also be used with solid barriers to increase mitigation.
-Research is ongoing as to the effectiveness of vegetative barriers in reducing exposure to pollutants, but a recent study has found that vegetative barrier installations may reduce downwind exposure to carbon monoxide and fine particulate matter by at least 23%.2
+Research is ongoing as to the effectiveness of vegetative barrier installations may reduce downwind exposure to carbon monoxide and fine particulate matter by at least 23%.2

-The US EPA has produced a fact sheet with further information on vegetative barriers, available here: https://19january2017snapshot.epa.gov/sites/production/files/2016-08/documents/recommendations for constructing roadside vegetation barriers to improve near-road air quality.pdf
+The US EPA has produced a fact sheet with further information on vegetative barriers, available here: https://19january2017snapshot.epa.gov/sites/production/files/2016-08/documents/recommendations for constructing roadside vegetation barriers to im prove near-road air quality.pdf